Daily Jobs › Business Management

 While it’s the expectation that tracking of physical resources as well as DCAA-compliant accounting takes place regularly, the DCAA manual emphasizes that recording and accounting for time tracking will be the primary focus.

-DCAA compliance timekeeping requirements
+How to meet DCAA timekeeping requirements

 Some typical requirements the DCAA will be looking for during an audit include: